Jimwi/ilets_words/day28/4 20210630_fa_01_transcript.md

 DAVIES: There's a `fascinating` (laughter) idea here that involves the black soldier fly and letting their larva chew on sewage.
 And somehow this eventually ends up into - what? - a food for animals, maybe.
 Explain this.
 (Laughter).

 WALD: Yeah.
 So there's this animal called the `black soldier fly` that actually exists in much of the world.
 It's - you know, it's already there.
 And it's particularly good for processing waste for the reason that it only likes to eat organic waste when it's `in the larva stage` - so when it's `not in the fly stage.` When flies land on waste to eat it, then they move to food.
 And then that way they transfer pathogens and are dangerous.
 But this fly won't do that because it doesn't eat in the fly stage.
-And so there are many research projects and companies who are turning this fly - and particularly the `maggot form` of the fly into a kind of technology that will then eat organic waste, including feces, but also food waste and other kinds of organic waste.
-And as it grows into a `plump maggot`, it becomes a really good source of protein, can be fed to livestock.
+And so there are many research projects and companies who are turning this fly - and particularly the `maggot form` of the fly into a kind of technology that will then eat organic waste, including `feces`, but also food waste and other kinds of organic waste.
+And as it grows into a `plump maggot`, it becomes a really good source of `protein`, can be fed to livestock.
 And it could replace sources of livestock feed like `fishmeal`, which contributes to overfishing.
 So it's a more - potentially more sustainable source of livestock feed.

 DAVIES: Wow.
 So the fly larva eats the sewage, they get fat on it.
 And then what - they're harvested and ground up.
 And what does the product look like?
 Is it `pellets`?
 Is it a meal?